• Skip to primary navigation

 Out of the list of delicious bakes on offer, I decided to try out Eric Lanlard’s cheesecake recipe.

-Cheesecake on a serving plate with one slice cut out and served on another plate
+Cheesecake on a serving plate with one slice cut out on another plate.

 I was sent a pretty hamper containing Nielsen-Massey vanilla extract, vanilla bean paste, vanilla pods and Billington’s golden caster sugar to use in the recipe.